 You might consider changing your position or turn off the Auto flash option in your camera.

 That will make you understand the light conditions in a more sorted way.

 5. Shoot while looking in the viewfinder

-I personally feel very connected shooting while looking in the viewfinder because it creates a personal touch and brings enthusiasm in shooting something.
+I feel very connected shooting while looking in the viewfinder because it creates a personal touch and brings enthusiasm in shooting something.
 This is purely what I feel.

-In fact, if you feel a lot more comfortable while shooting through the display & if this can bring out the best from you then you can go-ahead.
-Shooting through the display is really very effective when the situation becomes challenging.
+If you feel a lot more comfortable while shooting through the display & if this can bring out the best from you then you can go-ahead.
+Shooting through the display is very effective when the situation becomes challenging.

 For e.x – If you wanted to make a particular thing look big and shooting from the ant eye level.
 Then you cannot see from the viewfinder, the display would be very handy in this situation.

 Also, if you cannot lie flat on the ground, the display shoot will be convenient then.

 6. Shooting without a tripod

 Understandably, you are shooting without a tripod since you had just bought your new camera or generated interest in this niche, as I had conveyed above.

 Shooting with a self-timer will be going to solve your problem.
 With every new edition, the camera’s understanding of light and conditions is improving, and the cameras’ self-timer is no exception.

 For e.x – if you are shooting something static, like the mountains or the forest.
 However, you also wanted your camera not to move and remain still.
 You can control this by using a self-timer.
 A few seconds of self-timer will give pure justice that you are not touching your camera from hand and shooting.

 That is how the self-timer will going to play its role here.